The Experience Machine, 9780241394526

 Quantità: 1 disponibili

 Condizione: New.
 2023.
-Hardcover.
+1st Edition. hardcover.
 Provides a key focus for the ongoing debate regarding Scotland's future.
 This book is drawn from research and exploring everything from the high politics of the devolved parliament to the everyday effects of huge and growing levels of social inequality.
 It features debates on the possibilities of Scottish independence.
 Num Pages: 784 pages, maps.
 BIC Classification: 1DBKS; 3J; HBJD1; HBLL; HBLW; HBLX.
 Category: (G) General (US: Trade).
 Dimension: 195 x 130 x 36.
 Weight in Grams: 540. . . . . .
+Books ship from the US and Ireland.
 Codice articolo V9780718193201

 Quantità: Più di 20 disponibili